tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 }
 ```

-Here we can build the list of ids, and then return them.
+Here we can build the list of ids of the pages we want to generate, and then return them in an object with the `paths` property containing them.
+The `paths` property is required by the `GetStaticPaths` interface.

 ```tsx
 export const getStaticPaths: GetStaticPaths = async () => {